PredictiveSingularity/Universe/README.md

         sys.exit(1)
 ```

-Quckly update any parameter and see the results.
+Quickly update any parameter and see the results.

 ```zsh
 ❯ make simulation